 It’s no coincidence, then, that Christina didn’t start talking about her incest very openly until she married me and we moved 400 miles away.
 It was extremely unlikely she would say much before that.
 That is quite consistent with the dynamics of incest families.

 It’s especially telling the way you, Mary, handled the conflict with Christina that eventually led to the demise of the relationship.
 In a healthy family, conflict is allowed.
 Boundaries are respected.
 In abusive families—or any abusive system for that matter—questioning authority is never allowed.
 When Christina came to you to ask you for a healthier, more honest relationship, you treated it like it was a personal affront.
 You refused to enter into meaningful dialogue, choosing instead to hide behind pathetic protestations that you are supposed to be honored as a parent.

 By your account, all was well before that.
 Yet this is an indication of a history of abandonment that Christina writes about, the things you claim are lies.
 Do you recognize yourself in any of this?

-Each family member in an abusive family takes on one of three roles—Abuser, Denier (also called an Enabler or Bystander) or Victim.
+Each family member in an incest family takes on one of three roles—Abuser, Denier (also called an Enabler or Bystander) or Victim.
 Let’s take them in that order.